* Ex-dividend effect shaves off about 90 points from Nikkei

 By Ayai Tomisawa

-down on Wednesday in directionless trade after many shares went
+on Wednesday morning in directionless trade after many shares

-ex-dividend, offsetting a boost to sentiment after Wall Street
+went ex-dividend, offsetting the boost to sentiment from Wall

 Traders said the effect of shares going ex-dividend -